javve/pngtextures.com/readme.md

 # PNGTextures.com

-[PNGTextures.com](http://pngtextures.com) is a site where you can create your own textures.
+[PNGTextures.com](http://pngtextures.com) - The super smooth way to create and share hip textures.
 This Github project is here so that you can add you own default textures.

 If you have any questions, make a issue report or ping